 Purchasing new construction

-Buyers of new construction in a neighborhood don't like to see houses sold after theirs go for less money.
+People that buy new construction in a neighborhood don't like to see houses sold after theirs go for less money.
 Knowing this, the builder or developer often won't bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-For example, if the home is pretty much move-in ready, you have little to no negotiating powers.
+For example, if it's a recently completed home, you have little to no negotiating powers.
 But if the home has been sitting fully furnished, like a show or model home, and there haven't been many offers - then the builder might be willing to work with you.
 The longer the home has been on the market, the more the builder has invested.

-(207) 660-4007 to begin the search for your new home today.
+(207) 660-4007 to start the search for your new home today.